ceq2000/TriviaGame/README.md

 ## Javascript File
 - - -
-`The trivia game has 6 functions, 5 click events and 3 alerts.`
+`The trivia game has 6 functions, 5 click events and 3 display alerts.`

 **3 functions are for the timer:**